luanfaraujo/luanfaraujo/README.md

 # Luan Ferreira Araujo | Data Analyst
-Leveraging a Master's in English and a background in academic research to transform data into compelling narratives.
+Leveraging a Master's in English and a background in teaching and academic research to transform data into compelling narratives.
 My expertise lies in applying a researcher's rigor, bringing critical analysis, methodological design, and clear communication to the data analytics lifecycle.
 I am focused on unlocking the stories within complex datasets and clarifying them into actionable insights for diverse audiences.

 ---